 Children commonly outgrow food allergies.
 However, allergies to peanuts, nuts, fish and shellfish are usually life-long.

 Peanuts are a complex plant food, with more than 30 different proteins.
 Research is underway to identify exactly which proteins trigger an allergic reaction, and why the reaction can vary in severity among allergy sufferers.
-Peanut allergy appears to be progressive—subsequent reactions tend to be more severe.
-Other foods, including dairy, tree nuts and shellfish also can cause severe reactions.
+Peanut allergy appears to be progressive – subsequent reactions tend to be more severe.
+Health Canada has identified ten primary food allergens: eggs, milk, soy, tree nuts, peanuts, seafood (fish, crustaceans and shellfish), sesame, sulphites, mustard and wheat.

-Simply smelling the aroma of peanuts is not the same as breathing in protein particles which would cause an allergic reaction.
-The chemicals which are detected as the odour of peanuts are aromatic molecules called pyrazines and incapable of causing allergic reactions.
+No, simply smelling the aroma of peanuts is not the same as breathing in protein particles which would cause an allergic reaction.
+The chemicals which are detected as the odour of peanuts are aromatic molecules called pyrazines and are incapable of causing allergic reactions.

 Research indicates that all food allergies are increasing.
+Some hypothesize that the lack of early childhood exposure to potential allergens, such as infectious agents and parasites, has increased susceptibility to allergic diseases.
 It’s difficult to determine if the increased reports of food allergies in general and peanut allergy in particular are due to actual increases in incidence or a result of increased awareness among consumers and health professionals.

 Recent evidence indicates that even trace amounts of peanuts can be enough to cause a major reaction in those very few individuals who are severely allergic.